Murder One (film): Production

-Fleming 'Tex' Fuller wrote the screenplay based on his 1977 award-winning documentary of the same name about the 1973 Alday Murders.
+Fleming 'Tex' Fuller wrote the screenplay based on his 1977 award-winning documentary of the same name about the 1973 Alday family murders.
 Fuller sold the screenplay to SC Entertainment, a Toronto-based production company, who specialize in low-budget, little-known Canadian films.

 It was planned that Fuller would direct the movie in addition to writing the screenplay, however after one week of principal photography he was fired and replaced by Graeme Campbell on one day's notice.
 After production wrapped in November 1987, Fuller sued SC Entertainment to prevent the movie being distributed, and with claims that Fuller was only paid $17,000 of the original $90,000 plus royalties scriptwriting and directing package deal.
 Allegations were made that the Fuller was fired to take advantage of Canadian film tax credits that required either the scriptwriter or director to be Canadian.
 Shortly before filming was completed, Henry Thomas and his mother Carolyn expressed concern about the changes in direction and also script alterations after Fuller's departure.

 Film-makers opted to keep the horror of the murders to a minimum by ensuring the brutality was occurring off-screen, yet leaving the viewer in no doubt as to what was happening.
 Despite being set in the United States, it was shot in and around Toronto.
 Shooting wrapped around the beginning of November 1987 at a farmhouse north of the city.